SorinC123/Weather-Conditions/README.md

-# Weather Conditions and Climate Change with ClimateWins
+# Weather Conditions and Climate Change

 ## Project Summary
 This project assesses the tools available to categorize and predict the weather in mainland Europe using data collected by the European Climate Assessment & Data Set project.
 The study aims to explore the prediction accuracy of different